Skip to main content

 The Robots Are Coming

-Much has been written about AI and its potentially adverse effects.
-Some people have even begun to draw parallels with science fiction films in which humanity fights for survival in a future world dominated by machines.
+Much has been written recently about AI and its potential to profoundly alter the course of human history.
+Such warnings tend to evoke a certain science fiction film in which humanity fights for survival in a future world dominated by machines.
 But if I can divert your attention away from the Terminator franchise for a few moments, I'd like to present you with some research on artificial intelligence in the world of ELT.

 “Kids are using it to write their homework,” is one complaint that often crops up.
 The fact that someone can spot an AI-generated piece of writing is great, but not so good for the student who consequently fails the assignment.
 There are tools available which can scan a text in order to verify whether it was written by AI; the jury is still out as to just how effective they are, and as time goes on and the technology advances, I wonder if there will come a point when it will be impossible to distinguish between a person's writing and that of a machine.
 Indeed, we might have already reached that stage.
 I use Google to translate texts and I'm blown away by the results.
 I don't entirely trust its translations, though, which is where human knowledge steps in – somebody has to check everything to make sure.